 Our paediatric courses are designed to meet the needs of nurses, junior doctors and allied professions who work with children.
 The paediatric courses focus on paediatric training for clinicians working in general practice, primary care, community settings and emergency departments.
+The courses include:

 In our learning environments – whether virtual or in classrooms, you will find: